 Every year mealybugs threaten flourishing vineyards around the country.

-Mealybugs create a foul, unattractive mess that can render your grapes unsalable.
+Mealybugs create a foul, unattractive mess that can render your grapes unfit for sale.

 Adult female mealybugs are oval with soft, flat, segmented bodies.
-Although pinkish in color, they are covered in a white, waxy coating that forms spines along the body margin and posterior end.
+Although pinkish in color, they are covered in a white, waxy coating that forms spines.
 Mealybugs are found in wood crevices or on berries and leaves.
 They prefer vigorous vines with thick canopies.
 Ants acerbate the problem, protecting mealybugs from predators and feeding on honeydew.

 Symptoms and Impact

-Actual feeding damage from mealybugs is minimal.
-But they create a foul, unattractive mess that can render your grapes unsalable.
-They leave behind cottony egg sacs, dead mealybugs, mealy looking wax, drops of honeydew on leaves and fruit, ants and sooty mold.
-On top of that, mealy-bugs are vectors for the grapevine leafroll virus.
+Actual feeding damage from mealybugs is minimal, but they do affect marketability of crops with the mess they leave behind — cottony egg sacs, dead mealybugs, mealy looking wax, drops of honeydew on leaves and fruit, ants and sooty mold.
+On top of that, mealybugs are vectors for the grapevine leafroll virus.

 Control and Management Options

-For more information on how you can protect your vineyards from mealybugs and other TNV pests such as aphids, whiteflies, scales, nematodes and psylla, contact your local Bayer representative.
+For more information on protecting vineyards from mealybugs, contact your local Bayer representative.